 REACH is measured as a Quotient (a score out of 5) and is visually represented by an individual's REACH Zone.

 An individual's primary archetype is identified as one of 4 primary styles: Counselor (green), Coach (blue), Advisor (yellow) and Driver (red), growing agility into the other styles is achieved by developing the skills most commonly associated with the other primary styles.
 As a person grows their agility to stretch into the other styles, they grow their REACH and in turn improve their effectiveness in different situations.

-REACH is used by organizations to improve performance and engagement today, and build capability to thrive in the future of work.
+REACH is used by organisations to improve performance and engagement today, and build capability to thrive in the future of work.

 The REACH Ecosystem is the solution to help people thrive in our Volatile, Unpredictable, Complex and Ambiguous (VUCA) world with clarity and simplicity.

-The REACH Framework explores two dimensions of Trait Characteristics - The Relational Dimensions and Achieving Dimensions:
+The REACH Framework explores two dimensions of Trait Characteristics – The Relating Dimensions and Achieving Dimensions: